yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 ### Other Miscellaneous

-Andrej also covered lots of other topics such as Transformer (not what you might think), Reinforcement Learning from Human Feedback (RLHF), Security and other stuff.
-I'm not gonna re-iterate all of them here (TBH some of them I don't quite understand well enough to paraphrase yet).
+Andrej also covered lots of other topics such as Transformer (not what you might think), Reinforcement Learning from Human Feedback (RLHF), security and other stuff.
+I'm not gonna re-iterate all of them here (TBH some of them I don't quite understand well enough to write anything yet).
 Still worth diving deeper into though if you're interested.
 Maybe I'll write about them too when I have more time and deeper understanding.

 ## Bring Your Own ChatBot